 Segway tours in Berlin for young adults

-Segway tours are for the whole family, you will be given instructions and a short amount of practise time before you set off on your adventures in Berlin with teenagers.
+Segway tours are for the whole family, you will be given instructions and a short amount of practice time before you set off on your adventures in Berlin with teenagers.
 You will find a range of Segway tours in Berlin for the whole family.

 Check Point Charlie was the official border crossing between East and West Germany.
-Today you will find people dressed as border guards willing to take photos with you for a few euros.
+Today, you will find people dressed as border guards willing to take photos with you for a few euros.

 Explore food in Berlin